Back to Top

 The Office comprises the following Directorates:

-• National Accounts & Prices Statistics Directorate – Overall leadership and management of National Accounts & Prices Statistics and co-ordination responsibility in relation to enterprise statistics.
+• National Accounts & Prices Statistics Directorate – responsible for overall leadership and management of National Accounts & Prices Statistics, including the CSO’s Large Cases Division and its responsibility in relation to enterprise statistics.

-• Corporate Affairs Directorate– Overall management of the Corporate Affairs Directorate.
-Responsible for strategic and operational support functions including Human Resources and Finance, Dissemination and Communication, Facilities Management.
+• Corporate Affairs Directorate– responsible for strategic and operational support functions including Human Resources, Finance, Communication and Dissemination and Facilities Management.

-• Technology and Statistical Services Directorate - responsible for providing reliable, secure and innovative data, methodological and technology services.
-The integration of technology and methodology together with drawing on international standards and best practice, will be a critical enabler to the transformation of the CSO’s statistics and analysis.
+• Technology and Statistical Services Directorate - responsible for providing reliable, secure and innovative data, methodological, data science and technology services.
+The integration of technology, methodology and data science, drawing on international standards and best practice, will be a critical enabler to the transformation of the CSO’s statistics and analysis.

-Each Directorate is managed by an Assistant Director General or Director; and comprises one or more Divisions managed by a Senior Statistician or a Principal Officer.
+Each Directorate is managed by an Assistant Director General and comprises one or more Divisions managed by a Senior Statistician or a Principal Officer.

 PART 3